Playwrighting Dramatists Guild

 • Set: the play is in seven scenes, but this version allows the various locations to be depicted by a few pieces of furniture that Franz moves while describing the full setting.

-• Length: two acts
+• Length: two acts (about 100 minutes not including intermission)

-• Period: early 20th century Vienna
+• Period: turn of the 20th century Vienna

 Representative Scene